rolandbolboaca/CUSUM-Robustness-and-Resilience/README.md

     4. You can use the pkl files: np_all_data_..._.pkl.
         - They are already converted to np arrays (recommended).
 Place them in the dataset dir.

--   I recommend skipping to 4.
-Download np pkls and use that.
 -   Play arround with the parameters in the Setup Functions Blocks
 -   Play arround with the parameters in the lower blocks:
     -   Robustness and Resilience Experiments
     -   Dataset Params
     -   CUSUM Params
     -   Model Params
+    -   Comparissons
 -   Execute CUSUM Experiments
 -   Execute Robustness and Resilience Experiments
 -   Execute Anomaly Detection Experiments
--   Execute Hyperparameter Optimizations
 -   Execute Comparissons
--   Execute Parameter Analysis (quite comprehensive analysis right here!)
+-   Execute Parameter Analysis
 -   Execute Plotting
 -   **Due to the enormity of the datasets and experiments, running times might be high!**
 -   Be patient or feel free to further optimize the code!